Pre-contract Phase

 Does the Code of Conduct allow the deviation if mutually agreed?

-Joint Declaration of Deviation with FTIC within 14 days after signing of the lease agreement.
+Landlord to submit declaration of permitted deviation to FTIC within 14 days after signing of the lease agreement.

 In the event of any disputes after the lease agreement is signed, either party may escalate the matter to the Singapore Mediation Centre (SMC).
 Once escalated, both parties must approach SMC to resolve the dispute or disagreement.
 This includes matters such as failure to file joint declaration of deviations within 14 days of signing of lease agreement, non-filing of joint declaration of deviations, non-compliance to the Code of Conduct or any other tenancy disputes.